lileitech/lileitech.github.io/source/news/index.md

 ## 2024

 * **[6 July, 2024]** I have created my own lab, i.e., [Digital Heart Lab](https://digitalheartlab.com/).
-Looking forward to making impactful advancements in cardiac research and innovation.
+Looking forward to making impactful advancements in cardiac research and innovation with my (still small but growing) team!
+* **[03 June, 2024]** It was a great hornor to be invited by the [Prof Steven Niederer](https://www.imperial.ac.uk/news/245775/professor-steven-niederer-joins-nhli/) to present in [Isaac Newton Institute Workshop - Fickle Heart: The intersection of UQ, AI and Digital Twins](https://www.newton.ac.uk/event/fhtw02/) in Cambridge.
 * **[30 May, 2024]** Our [SIG-Cardiac](https://miccai.org/index.php/special-interest-groups/sig-cardiac/) application has been approved by MICCAI.
 The Special Interest Group (SIG) in Cardiac Imaging, Computational Modelling and Clinical Sciences (SIG-Cardiac) intends to bring together cardiologists, radiologists, computer scientists, and engineers to promote interdisciplinary collaboration.
+* **[19 May, 2024]** It was a great hornor to be invited to present in [Heart Rhythm 2024](https://heartrhythm.com/attend/heart-rhythm-2024) in Boston!
+Thanks a lot for sharing this great opportunity by [Prof Blanca Rodriguez](https://www.cs.ox.ac.uk/people/blanca.rodriguez/).
 * **[12 May, 2024]** Our [CARE](http://zmic.org.cn/care_2024/) (Comprehensive Analysis & computing of REal-world medical images) Challenge 2024 website has been established and ready for registration.
 * **[01 May, 2024]** It is great honor to be selected for the 2nd Prize of Shanghai Science and Technology Award (Natural Science Award).
 Thanks so much for my super nice supervisor!
 * **[26 Feb, 2024]** I was invited to be interviewed as a Woman in Science by Ralph at [RSIP Vision](https://www.rsipvision.com/ComputerVisionNews-2024March/26/).
 Such an honor to be featured alongside inspiring role models!
-* **[14 Feb, 2024]** I have been invited to be the Area Chair in MICCAI 2024!
+* **[14 Feb, 2024]** I have been invited to be the Area Chair in [MICCAI 2024](https://conferences.miccai.org/2024/en/)!
 Look forward to contribute MICCAI Society.
 * **[14 Feb, 2024]** Our paper "Towards Enabling Cardiac Digital Twins of Myocardial Infarction Using Deep Computational Models for Inverse Inference" has been accepted by IEEE TMI!
 Thanks so much to the editor and the reviewers!
-* **[15 Jan, 2024]** I was invited as a Guest Editor of the Special Issue “Biomedical Image Analysis: Progress and Challenges” for Journal of Imaging (J. Imaging).
+* **[15 Jan, 2024]** I was invited as a Guest Editor of the [Special Issue “Biomedical Image Analysis: Progress and Challenges”](https://www.mdpi.com/journal/jimaging/special_issues/2112PXP61G) for Journal of Imaging (J. Imaging).
 * **[01 Jan, 2024]** I’m starting a new position as Lecturer at University of Southampton!
-I am sincerely grateful for the invaluable support and guidance I've received throughout this journey, particularly from my three super nice supervisors (and mentors): Prof. Xiahai Zhuang, Prof. Julia A. Schnabel, and Prof. Vicente Grau.
+I am sincerely grateful for the invaluable support and guidance I've received throughout this journey, particularly from my three super nice supervisors (and mentors): [Prof. Xiahai Zhuang](https://zmiclab.github.io/zxh/), [Prof. Julia A. Schnabel](https://compai-lab.github.io/author/julia-a.-schnabel/), and [Prof. Vicente Grau](https://ibme.ox.ac.uk/person/vicente-grau-colomer/).

 ## 2023